xGh05t/xGh05t/README.md

 </p>

 ---
+## ☠~# id uid=0(xGh05t)

-- 👋 Hi, I’m @xGh05t
+- 👋 Hello All.
-- 👀 I’m interested in things that go beep and boop
+- 👀 I’m interested in things within the ether...
-- 🌱 I’m currently learning all computer things
+- 🌱 I’m currently learning all computer things.
-- 💞️ I’m looking to collaborate on offensive cyber
+- 💞️ I’m looking to collaborate on offensive cyber.
 - 📫 How to reach me ...
 (Yeah, how do I do that?)